WGOC: History

 Nighttime service was added in 1981 with a new 4-tower directional array at the intersection of East Stone Drive and New Beason Well Road in Kingsport, and a nighttime power of 500 watts.
 The 5-kW daytime operation was consolidated to this site as well in about 1990.

 In 1982 WKIN changed to a country format under the branding "A Great Brand Of Country."
 Variations of country and classic country would continue over the next couple of decades.

-The WGOC call letters were on 640 AM from April 9, 1993 until Feb.
-26, 2007, when the call letters were moved to what had been WKIN, a news/talk and sports station.
+The WGOC callsign was on 640 AM from April 9, 1993 until February 26, 2007, when the callsign was moved to what had been WKIN, a news/talk and sports station.